sedouard/deis-deployer/README.md

 });
 ```

-We'll use the [Inquirer](http://npmjs.com/inquirer) module to extact a few command-line parameters like the **Organization Name**, **Background Color** and cpu & memory limits of the application.
+We'll use the [Inquirer](http://npmjs.com/inquirer) module to extract a few command-line parameters like the **Organization Name**, **Background Color** and cpu & memory limits of the application.
 In a real-world integration you may replace this with a configuration from your database for the specific user or organization you're hosting the app for.

 ```js
 inquirer.prompt([{